All the details you need to watch Europe’s elite competition

 European Champions Cup live stream: How to watch from the UK & Ireland

-BT Sport has the rights to show the Champions Cup in the UK and Ireland, and are showing every match in the knockout stages.
+BT Sport has the rights to show the Champions Cup in the UK and Ireland, and are showing every match live.

 If you don’t have a BT contract but want to watch the competition, don’t worry because you can still easily watch it online.
 That’s because BT Sport has a contract-free monthly pass that allows you to get instant access to all four of their sport channels for just £25.